Skip to content

 iteration.rb

-Overall, for loops are more concise, while while loops are more flexible.
-Both can implement iterative structures.
-Which one to use should be determined based on the specific requirements of the problem.
+Overall, for loops have more compact code, while while loops are more flexible; both can implement iterative structures.
+The choice of which to use should be determined based on the requirements of the specific problem.

-We can nest one loop structure within another.
+We can nest one loop structure inside another.
 Below is an example using for loops:

 iteration.py